Giacomo Lercaro: Anti-communism

 Lercaro's reputation as an outspoken critic of communism is believed to be a contributing factor in Pope Pius XII's decision to make him the first Archbishop of Ravenna (31 January 1947) and then the twentieth Archbishop of Bologna (19 April 1952), both considered among the largest Italian cities under communist rule.

 Second Vatican Council

 Even though Lercaro felt that Pope John was moving much too quickly when he first announced the Second Vatican Council in late 1959, he later sat on its board of presidency and became regarded as one of the main architects of the council's liturgical reforms.

 Church of the poor

-Cardinal Lercaro was also the first to popularize the theory of a "Church of the poor" that developed further in Latin America during the 1970s.
-During his tenure as archbishop of Bologna, where the most popular political party was the Italian Communist Party, he tried to build a dialogue with the members of this party.
+Cardinal Lercaro was also the first to popularize the theme of a "Church of the poor", which was developed further in Latin America during the 1970s.
+Pope Leo XIV recalls his observation that this message was "not simply one theme among others, but in some sense the only theme of the Council as a whole".
+During his time as archbishop of Bologna, where the most popular political party was the Italian Communist Party, he tried to build a dialogue with the members of this party.